Choosing Where to Stay in Xcalak

 #3 – Can you afford Xcalak?

-If you don’t care about staying on the beach, try Hotelito Caribe Caracol or the Xcalak Caribe Lodge in Xcalak town center.
+Casa de Sueños *currently not accepting guests (update April 2021)* and Costa de Cocos.
+You can also contact Sin Duda Villas to find out if their budget apartment is available.
+If you don’t care about staying on the beach, try Hotelito Caribe Caracol the Xcalak Caribe Lodge or Caribbean Casa Blanca in Xcalak town center.

 #4 – Do you always want to eat out?